 FCA acts as an official watchdog for financial products.
 They oversee and monitor the industry in the UK specifically.

 What does it mean for you?

 They regulate financial product lenders, advisers, and brokers, as well as equity release products.
 They require that lenders/providers need to be registered and ensures that these providers stay within the rules stipulated in the code of conduct.

-Thanks to the FCA1, you can now have sufficient and needed protections to look after your best interests.
+Thanks to the FCA, you can now have sufficient and needed protections to look after your best interests.
 Equity release is especially safe nowadays.
-The FCA also provide you with a way to take legal action against the providers who aren’t meeting the requirements stipulated by them.
+The FCA also provides you with a way to take legal action against the providers who aren’t meeting the requirements stipulated by them.